API

 • Tool: pg_dump.

-• Format: custom format (--format=custom, -Fc) – the format pg_restore reads, with support for parallel restore.
+• Format: custom format (--format=custom) — the format pg_restore reads, with support for parallel restore.

-• Flags: --no-owner --no-acl so dumps are restorable to a database with a different role layout than the source.
+• Portability flags: --no-owner --no-acl, so the dump restores cleanly into a database with a different role layout than the source.

 MongoDB